unehirondelle/photo-gallery/README.md

 6. Each photographer, album thumbnail, and pictures are clickable and allow navigation through the app.
 7. After clicking the interested picture you can have a closer look via the carousel.

+## Run tests

+1. Make sure you have **yarn** installed
+2. Type `yarn test` to run tests execution, press `a` to run all tests

+Tests cover all the components of the application are rendered as expected.

 ## Technologies/frameworks used:

 1. ReactJS - main framework to build the application
 2. CSS - style personalization
+3. Jest - tests

 ## Components structure